 When I was a young account executive with Merrill Lynch in the mid-1970s, I became friendly with the top producer in our office.
 One day he shared with me one of the secrets of his success – he would only promote stocks based on whether a certain percentage of Dow Jones Industrial stocks were above or below their 39-week moving averages.
 Few investors knew much about moving averages back then, and there were no PCs for calculating them.
 So I dug up all the old stock charts I could find with moving averages on them and verified that this moving average filter was very useful.
 Not long after that, I was accepted into the PhD programs at both the University of Chicago and Wharton.
 I turned them both down based in part on the how well this moving average method had done.
 (I was also impressed with Bob Levy's research on relative strength momentum and the Nick Darvas book describing his remarkable success using momentum.)
 The efficient market hypothesis, which said the market could not be beat using publicly available information, was akin to religion in the academic world at that time.
 I had frightening visions of being burned at the stake in the University of Chicago quadrangle.

 Things have certainly changed since then.
 During the past 20 years, academics have found strong evidence of profitability using trend following methods, such as moving averages.
 As with momentum, behavioral finance is what opened the door to serious trend following research by the academic community.
 A large body of research now shows that price trends exist in part due to long-standing behavioral biases by investors, such as anchoring and hoarding.
 Price trends are created when investors initially under-react and subsequently over-react to information because of strongly ingrained behavioral tendencies.

 There are now over a dozen well-researched academic papers documenting extraordinary risk-adjusted returns from trend following methods.
-Here are three excellent, recently released papers on the subject of trend following:
+Here are two excellent, recently released papers on the subject of trend following:

 Trend Factor: A New Determinant of Cross-Section Stock Returns by Han, Zhou, and Zhu